Ankan002/dsa-for-faang-preparation/assignment-11/problem-01/problem-approaches.md

 - Take two queues q1 and q2.
 - During push operation we will try to place the pushed element in the front, so that we can dequeue it when pop operation is required.
 - To achieve this first we will dequeue all element from q1 and enqueue them to q2.
-- Then enqueue the ruired element to q1.
+- Then enqueue the required element to q1.
 - Finally dequeue all elements from q2 and enqueue them back in q1.
 - During pop operation we can simply dequeue the first element from q1.
 - Time Complexity for `PUSH` operation is O(n) & for `POP` operation is O(1).